Entropic uncertainty relations in multidimensional position and momentum spaces: Introduction

 The main contribution of the present work is to twofold generalize Eq. (\ref{eq:e}).
-The new commutator-based entropic uncertainty relation Eq. (\ref{eq:n}) holds for more general operators on multidimensional position and momentum spaces.
-Eq. (\ref{eq:n}) implies the multidimensional variance-based uncertainty relation Eq. (\ref{eq:s}), so every time we use Eq. (\ref{eq:s}) in applications, we might think of using Eq. (\ref{eq:n}) instead to produce better results.
+The commutator-based entropic uncertainty relation Eq. (\ref{eq:n}) holds for more general operators on multidimensional position and momentum spaces.
+Equation (\ref{eq:n}) implies the multidimensional variance-based uncertainty relation (\ref{eq:s}), so every time we use (\ref{eq:s}) in applications, we might think of using Eq. (\ref{eq:n}) instead to produce better results.